Satellite Collection Object: How to Use External Files

 1. Select the 2D Graphics - Attributes page.

-2. Open the Color: shortcut menu.
+2. Open the Color drop-down llist.

-3. Select Gray (the first color on the bottom row).
+3. Select gray (the first color on the bottom row).

 4. Click Apply to accept your changes and to keep the Properties Browser open.

-Setting 3D Graphics Attributes
+Setting 3D Graphics attributes

 1. Select the 3D Graphics - Attributes page.